mbouthemy/Game-2048/README.md

 ## Utilisation

-To run it you can just double click the .exe if you are in Windows.
+To run it you can just double click the Jeu_2048.exe if you are in Windows.